flashrom/flashrom/doc/about_flashrom/team.rst

 All contributors and users who have a Gerrit account can send patches, add comments to patches and vote +1..-1 on patches.

-All contributors and users are expected to follow Development guidelines, Code of Conduct and Friendliness guidelines.
+All contributors and users are expected to follow Development guidelines and :doc:`code_of_conduct`.

 There are two special groups in Gerrit.